mebmiranda/U.S.-Flight-Delay-and-Cancellation-Prediction/Data/README.md

 - Lookup Tables Folder: This folder contains lookup tables for Flight Data.
 - Flight Data.md: This file contains link to the raw flight dataset.
 - Weather Data.md: This file contains link to the raw weather dataset.
-- flight_final.csv: This file contains the cleaned flight dataset.
+- flight_final.csv.zip: This file contains the cleaned flight dataset.
 - weather_final.csv: This file contains the cleaned weather dataset.
 - Merged Dataset (Final Dataset).md: This file contains link to the final dataset, which is a merge of the cleaned flight and weather datasets.
 - Flight.ipynb: This Jupyter notebook contains Python code used to clean the Flight Data.